-However from a psychology and personality point of view wearing turquoise or cyan may suggest an inward thinking person or highly intuitive person that doesn’t spend a great deal of time living in the current moment.
-More interested in doing their own thing rather than trying to fit in with or follow the crowd.
-Even though they’re bright colors that stands out, a wearer would more than likely not be looking for attention, simply wishing to express themselves without looking for the approval or opinions of others.
+However, from a psychology and personality point of view, wearing the color turquoise may suggest an inward-thinking person, or a highly intuitive person that doesn’t spend a great deal of time living in the current moment.

+They’re more interested in doing their own thing and self-expression rather than trying to fit in with or follow the crowd.
+Even though they’re bright colors that stand out, a wearer would probably not be looking for attention, simply wishing to express themselves without looking for the approval or opinions of others.

-- Because you are good at keeping calm and you like to keep organized you are a natural manager, others respect you because of your composed management style.
+Good organization is important to you, you feel calm when everything is in its place.
+You find focusing on one task at a time boring, you prefer to undertake multiple tasks.
+Because you are good at keeping calm, and you like to keep organized, you are a natural manager, others respect you because of your composed management style.

-Conceited, selfish, aloof, boastful, unemotional and egotistical.
+Conceited, selfish, aloof, boastful, unemotional, and egotistical.